4 Using the database tables for mapping and analysis

 title(main = "D.", adj = 0, line = -1)

-Figure 4.3: Examples outputs plot_allus() function (in mwstr_functions.R) of the upper Wattle Valley Creek catchment in Mt Evelyn.
+Figure 4.3: Examples outputs of the plot_allus() function (in mwstr_network_functions.R) of the upper Wattle Valley Creek catchment in Mt Evelyn.
 Each plot uses a different raster table (cropped to the catchment) as the basemap.
 A. r_site (each subcatchment, given a random colour, with white points showing locations of subc_pourpoints); B. r_dem (elevation ASL in m); C. r_hillshade; D. d_str, distance to stream in m.

 The stream explorer app provides a web-based means of deriving such subsets of the data, allowing download of the derived catchment boundaries as GIS files.
 Stream names, strcodes, reach codes, and site codes can be explored interactively using the selection menu on the app.